 Katie has a B.A.
 English Degree from McMaster University, completed her B.A.
 Honours English Degree from University of Ottawa and tagged on a Corporate Communications Diploma from Seneca College.

 Katie is inspired by nature and can be found outside as much as possible.
 She is kept young at heart by her two daughters and family adventures big and small.
 Katie is a bit of a gypsy at heart and loves spontaneous encounters with new people, places and food.

 David Macdonald, Senior Economist

 David joined the CCPA as its Senior Ottawa Economist in 2011, although he has been a long time contributor as a research associate.
 Since 2008, he has coordinated the Alternative Federal Budget, which takes a fresh look at the federal budget from a progressive perspective.
-David has also written on a variety of topics, from Canada's real estate bubble to Aboriginal income inequality, and he is a regular media commentator on national policy issues, often speaking to the CBC, Globe and Mail, Toronto Star and Canadian Press.
+David has also written on a variety of topics, from child care to income inequality to federal fiscal policy.
+He is a regular media commentator on national policy issues, often speaking to the CBC, Globe and Mail, Toronto Star and Canadian Press.

-Jason is often the first voice or line of communication for the National Office manning the reception and general email box.
-He also works closely in the membership department, and provides support to staff and CCPA members.
+Jason is often the first voice or line of communication for the National Office—manning the reception line and general email box.
+He also works closely with the development department, and provides assistance to staff and CCPA supporters.

 Jason aims to keep fit walking his tireless Standard Schnauzer or playing tennis on one of the courts around the city.

 Tim Scarth is the CCPA's Senior Graphic Designer and is responsible for the design and layout of the the CCPA's national magazine, the Monitor, as well as the printed materials produced by the National, Nova Scotia and Ontario offices.